‘Someone could get killed’: Fort Payne residents concerned about dangerous corner

 📲 Get breaking news, traffic and weather alerts directly to your smartphone.
 Download the News 19 App

+“I have talked with ALDOT on numerous occasions,” explained Baine.
+“And they have done three traffic studies since I have been talking to them.
+Hopefully, if we keep pushing and being persistent maybe we can get something done.”

-After the accident, Steve Henry of Fort Payne pushed to get at least a traffic signal at the corner to negotiate the left turns during the busy time of the day.
+After the accident, community member Steve Henry pushed to get at least a traffic signal at the corner to negotiate the left turns during the busy time of the day.

-Henry says that he does not understand why the study from ALDOT has not revealed a severe problem with the intersection.
+Henry says that he doesn’t understand why the study from ALDOT hasn’t revealed a severe problem with the intersection.

 “ALDOT built another lane here on the highway and not sure why they did that.
-We really need a traffic light because we needed a traffic light twenty years ago.”
+We really need a traffic light because we needed a traffic light twenty years ago,” said Henry.

 Fort Payne Police reported that the car the woman was driving was attempting to make a left turn at that corner.
 Her condition, nor any of the passengers, has been updated.